Universal two-component dynamics in supercritical fluids: Results

-\paragraph*{The L component and intermolecular bonding} Having established above that the G component corresponds to the gas state, we now turn to the physical origin of the L component.
-In the case of water, our previous work~\cite{Sun2020a} has provided evidence that this component is related to the O--O stretching motion between hydrogen-bonded molecules.
+Having established above that the G component corresponds to the gas state, we now turn to the physical origin of the L component.
+In the case of water, our previous work~\cite{Sun2020a} has provided evidence that this component is related to the O---O stretching motion between hydrogen-bonded molecules.
 Therefore, it is reasonable to hypothesize that the L component in the other systems is related to intermolecular bonding as well.

 To investigate this, it is necessary to define ``bonding'' for these systems.
 Because the LJ fluid has only a pairwise interaction that depends solely on the interatomic distance, it is natural to define a cutoff distance $R_b$ below which a pair is considered bonded.
-In the following, we take $R_b=1.6\sigma$, close to the first minimum in the radial distribution function $g(r)$ in the low-temperature state at $T=0.7\epsilon/k_B$, $P=0.13\epsilon/\sigma^3$ (see Supplementary Materials for details on $g(r)$).
+In the following, we take $R_b=1.6\sigma$, close to the first minimum in the radial distribution function $g(r)$ in the low-temperature state at $T=0.7\epsilon/k_B$, $P=0.13\epsilon/\sigma^3$ (see Supporting Information for details on $g(r)$).

 The cases of Si and Te are in principle more complicated.
-Unlike water, whose hydrogen bonds can be defined by the geometry and/or the interaction energy between two molecules, Si and Te contain interactions terms that involve three or more atoms (see Methods).
+Unlike water, whose hydrogen bonds can be defined by the geometry and/or the interaction energy between two molecules, Si and Te contain interactions terms that involve three or more atoms (see the Methods section).
 To our knowledge, there is no established way to define ``bonding'' in these systems.
 Hence, we simply define two atoms to be bonded if they are closer than a cutoff distance $R_b$.
-As in the case of the LJ fluid, $R_b$ is chosen to be around the first minimum in the radial distribution function for the low-temperature state, which is about \SI{3.5}{\angstrom} and \SI{4.2}{\angstrom} for Si and Te, respectively (see Supplementary Materials).
+As in the case of the LJ fluid, $R_b$ is chosen to be around the first minimum in the radial distribution function for the low-temperature state, which is about \SI{3.5}{\angstrom} and \SI{4.2}{\angstrom} for Si and Te, respectively (see Supporting Information).